hhotdong/math/logic/README.md

 [^quantifier_note_4]: ∀x,∃y(x + y = 0) ⟺ ∀x(∃y(x + y = 0)) ⟺ "For all x, there exists y which satisfies x + y = 0". ∃y∀x(x + y = 0) ⟺ ∃y(∀x(x + y = 0)) ⟺ "There exists y which satisfies that for all x, x + y = 0".
 [^de_morgan_note_0]: We can use De Morgan’s laws to simplify the denial of P ⇒ Q.
 [^de_morgan_note_1]: This is not really a “statement” in our official mathematical logic, because we don’t allow infinitely long formulas.
+[^de_morgan_note_2]: This might be called the opposite of the original sentence—it says more than simply “ ‘All people are tall’ is untrue.”
+The correct denial of this sentence is “there is someone who is not tall,” which is a considerably weaker statement.